Sanketr62/basiC/README.md

 # basiC
-Programs written in C which solve simple questions.
+Programs written in C which solve simple problems.